-Annual limits 2024/25 (£) Enterprise Investment Scheme (EIS) (maximum) a 1,000,000 Seed Enterprise Investment Scheme (SEIS) (maximum) b 200,000 Venture Capital Trust (VCT) (maximum) c 200,000 Individual Savings Account (ISA) (maximum) d 20,000 Junior ISA (maximum per child) 9,000
+Annual limits 2025/26 (£) Enterprise Investment Scheme (EIS) (maximum) ^a 1,000,000/ 2,000,000 Seed Enterprise Investment Scheme (SEIS) (maximum) ^b 200,000 Venture Capital Trust (VCT) (maximum) ^c 200,000 Individual Savings Account (ISA) (maximum) ^d 20,000 Junior ISA (maximum per child) ^d 9,000

-- a.
-Income tax relief restricted to 30%.
+- Income tax relief restricted to 30%.
 Capital gains tax deferral on gains on disposal of other assets is also available.
 From 6 April 2018, the annual limit doubled to £2 million, provided any amount over £1 million is invested in one or more 'knowledge-intensive companies'. - b.
 Rate of income tax relief is 50%.
 The relief applies to shares in qualifying trading companies with fewer than 25 full-time equivalent employees, and assets of up to £350,000 issued after 6 April 2012.
 Maximum stake 30% of share capital and voting rights.
 Total SEIS financing per company is limited to £250,000 cumulatively (within three years preceding the share issue). - Rate of income tax relief for investors in VCTs is 30%.
 Dividends received on qualifying VCT investments are exempt from income tax. - d.
 A Lifetime ISA can be opened by individuals between the ages of 18 and 40.
 Individuals can save up to £4,000 each tax year into an account which will be topped up at the end of the tax year with a government bonus of 25%.
 The money saved, including the bonus, can be used to buy a first home worth up to £450,000 or can be withdrawn from the age of 60.
 Any contribution to this Lifetime ISA counts towards the overall ISA subscription limit.
+At Autumn Budget 2024, the government announced that the ISA, Lifetime ISA, Junior ISA and Child Trust Fund subscription limits will remain frozen at current levels until 5 April 2030.